dennisdebel/pi_dj/README.md

 ### Bugs

- * Mixxx 'loses focus' on auto run, this prevents you from scrolling trough the Mixxx library using a rotary encoder.
+ * Mixxx 'loses focus' on auto run some times, this prevents you from scrolling trough the Mixxx library using a rotary encoder.
 Not sure of this is my mapping, mixxx or i3...

  * You want to plug in your controller before starting Mixxx, otherwise Mixx will just hang/crash

+* Both the skin (small fonts in library) and mapping (jog wheels) need work to be fully practical.

 * You might need to run Mixxx first before copying skins.

 * No way to shutdown gracefully yet.
 You might want to add a button or hostap/ssh access.